Remédio Santo: Story

 Do you believe in miracles?
 Do you believe in the unbelievable?
 Aurora is not a normal girl.
 She is a saint and has the ability of curing diseases of people... or at least everyone thinks she has that ability.
-Aurora's grandmother, Jacinto do Rosário, is opportunistic and enjoys every opportunity to make some money, so she makes some potions to cure the problems people have and asks them money for it.
+Aurora's grandmother, Jacinto do Rosário, is opportunist and enjoys every opportunity to make some money, so she makes some potions to cure the problems people have and asks them money in return.

 Aurora falls in love with a boy, Gonçalo Monforte, but she can't have a relationship, because she is God's and nobody else.
-Gonçalo lives in a rich family.
+Gonçalo comes from a rich family.
 Gonçalo's parents, Eugénia Monforte and Daniel Monforte have a factory, but that business is facing a lot of problems and they need help from Álvaro Borges, a Spanish man that is returning to his country. Álvaro lived in Espanha with his family, and curiously his daughter (Helena) is the girlfriend of Gonçalo, who is studying medicine in Espanha with a big friend, Celso.
 Gonçalo only wanted a night, but then the relationship started evolving and Helena wants to marry him.
 In a party in Espanha, Gonçalo ends it all and Helena goes crazy, making a scandal.
 She falls him, she lies saying she is pregnant and now he has to assume his child.
 Gonçalo wants Aurora but Helena's craziness won't let this love have a happy ending.

 Álvaro's wife, Violante Monforte, also returns to Portugal, but she doesn't even know who Álvaro was about to help: Eugénia and Daniel.
-But Violante, Daniel and Eugénia's story didn't start there... it started 30 years before.
-Daniel and Violante were about to marry, but Daniel flees with Eugénia, letting Violante alone in the altar.
+But Violante, Daniel and Eugénia's story didn't start there.
+Their story had actually started 30 years before.
+Daniel and Violante were about to marry, but Daniel flees with Eugénia, leaving Violante alone in the altar.
 She is humiliated by everyone and only one man tries to help her and takes her to a safe place: Álvaro.
-Violante and Eugénia were best friends, but the friendship can be a true liar.
+Violante and Eugénia were best friends, but the friendship was not true or authentic.